sharmaDeepti369/slate/source/index.html.md

 ```

-> Smaple reponse when invalid email or password:
+> Sample reponse when invalid email or password:

 ```json